cocos/engine-native/docs/CODING_STYLE.md

 Prefer to define non-modifying binary operators as non-member functions.
 If a binary operator is defined as a class member, implicit conversions will apply to the right-hand argument, but not the left-hand one.
 It will confuse your users if a < b compiles but b < a doesn't.

 Don't go out of your way to avoid defining operator overloads.
-For example, prefer to define ==, =, and <<, rather than Equals(), CopyFrom(), and PrintTo().
+For example, prefer to define ==, =, and <<, rather than `equals()`, `copyFrom()`, and `printTo()`.
 Conversely, don't define operator overloads just because other libraries expect them.
-For example, if your type doesn't have a natural ordering, but you want to store it in a std::set, use a custom comparator rather than overloading <.
+For example, if your type doesn't have a natural ordering, but you want to store it in a `std::set`, use a custom comparator rather than overloading <.

 Do not overload &&, ||, , (comma), or unary &.
 Do not overload operator"", i.e., do not introduce user-defined literals.
 Do not use any such literals provided by others (including the standard library).